"Is there a more beautiful soprano voice in opera today? Listening to her rapt, long-breathed phrasing... it’s hard to think of one."

 Isokoski’s acclaimed discography includes Strauss’ Four Last Songs under Marek Janowski (Gramophone Editor’s Choice Award 2002), as well as two Sibelius CDs under the baton of Leif Segerstam: Kullervo with Tommi Hakala (Diapason d’Or 2008) and Luonnotar and Orchestral songs (MIDEM classical award, BBC Music Magazine Vocal Award and Disc of the Year 2007).
 She was awarded the Sibelius Medal in 2007 and was honoured with the title of Austrian Kammersängerin in 2008.
 In 2011 she received an Honorary Doctorate from the University of Helsinki.

-Isokoski’s recent engagements have included the title role of Ariadne auf Naxos (Glyndebourne Festival Opera), Donna Elvira Don Giovanni (LA Opera), Marschallin Der Rosenkavalier (in London, Geneva, Vienna, Paris and Munich), Blanche de la Force Dialogues des Carmélites (Bayerische Staatsoper), Desdemona Otello (Deutsche Oper Berlin and Wiener Staatsoper), Marguerite Faust in Vienna, Orford Peter Grimes in Dresden, and Elsa Lohengrin in Los Angeles and Dresden.
-On the concert platform, recent performances include the closing scene from Capriccio with the LSO and Strauss’s Four Last Songs with the London Philharmonic Orchestra and Vladimir Jurowski.
-This season she gives a recital at the Wigmore Hall.
+Isokoski’s recent engagements have included a recital at the Wigmore Hall, the title role of Ariadne auf Naxos (Glyndebourne Festival Opera), Donna Elvira Don Giovanni (LA Opera), Marschallin Der Rosenkavalier (in London, Geneva, Vienna, Paris and Munich), Blanche de la Force Dialogues des Carmélites (Bayerische Staatsoper), Desdemona Otello (Deutsche Oper Berlin and Wiener Staatsoper), Marguerite Faust in Vienna, Ellen Orford Peter Grimes in Dresden, and Elsa Lohengrin in Los Angeles and Dresden.
+On the concert platform, recent performances include the closing scene from Capriccio with the LSO, and Strauss’s Four Last Songs with the London Philharmonic Orchestra and Vladimir Jurowski.
+This season she performs Shostakovich’s Symphony No. 14 with the BBC Philharmonic and is a member of the jury for the 2017 Wigmore Hall International Song Competition.

 This biography is for information only and should not be reproduced.